silverstripe/developer-docs/en/02_Developer_Guides/00_Model/01_Data_Model_and_ORM.md

 With the `Player` class defined we can query our data using the ORM.
 The ORM provides shortcuts and methods for fetching, sorting and filtering data from our database.

+> [!TIP]
+> All of the below methods to get a single record will return `null` if there is no record to return.

 ```php
 // returns a `DataList` containing all the `Player` objects.
 $players = Player::get();